matusm/Bev.Instruments.ArraySpectrometer.Abstractions/README.md

 A small, well-documented interface library that defines the minimal contract required to interact with array (multichannel) spectrometer devices.

-This repository contains the `IArraySpectrometer` interface (`IArraySpectrometer.cs`) which describes device identification, wavelength calibration, data acquisition and integration-time control.
+This repository contains the `IArraySpectrometer` interface (`IArraySpectrometer.cs`), describing device identification, wavelength calibration, data acquisition, saturation detection, and integration-time control.
 Concrete drivers and consumers implement this contract.

 ## Quick overview